biensurerodezee/nsh/README.md

 You can extend or contribute to `nsh` by:

-* Sharing your-created.nsh scripts by adding them to the example folder and create a pull request.
+* Sharing your-created.nsh scripts by adding them to the example/ folder and create a pull request.
 * Creating [ShellJS](https://github.com/shelljs/shelljs) based plugins to add custom functionality.
 * Opening an issue or submitting a pull request with any improvements.